Best place to find information and services that your council provides...

 The second grant equates to 70% of your average monthly trading profits and is available to self-employed individuals who meet the eligibility criteria.

-Applications for the second and final grant are now open.
-If you’re eligible and your business has been adversely affected on or after 14 July 2020, you must make your claim for the second grant on or before 19 October 2020.
+Applications for the third grant are now open.
+If you’re eligible and your business has been adversely affected between 1 November 2020 and 29 January 2021, you must make your claim for the third grant on or before 29 January 2021.

 Please see St Helens Chamber and the Liverpool City Region's Growth Platform for a suite of resources and support for local businesses.

-To help those on low incomes who are unable to work from home and must self-isolate, the government has announced it will provide a £500 ‘Test and Trace Support’ payment.
+To help those on low incomes who are unable to work from home and must self-isolate, the government will provide a £500 ‘Test and Trace Support’ payment.

 You can also read the government's general guidance for employees affected by coronavirus, including information on working from home and sick pay.